Sorry, you need to enable JavaScript to visit this website.

 Main challenges to social inclusion

-Based on the School Health Promotion Study the proportion of children and young people who have been bullied at least once a week by gender and school level in the period 2006‒2023, is about 10 % among girls in grades 4-5 (10-11 years old) and generally among pupils in grades 8-9 (13-15 years old) (Jenni Helenius and Jenni Kivimäki 21.9.2023 Well-being of children and young people - School Health Promotion Study 2023).
+Based on the 2023 School Health Promotion Study the proportion of children and young people who have been bullied at least once a week by gender and school level in the period 2006‒2023, is about 10 % among girls in grades 4-5 (10-11 years old) and generally among pupils in grades 8-9 (13-15 years old) (Helenius & Kivimäki 2023).
 In the study, bullying refers to the harassment of a pupil by another pupil or a group of pupils either verbally or physically.
-Teasing a pupil repeatedly in ways he or she does not like is also considered bullying.
+Teasing a pupil repeatedly in ways they do not like is also considered bullying.
 An argument between two roughly equal pupils is not considered bullying.
 The Finnish Institute for Health and Welfare implements the study every other year.
 The study is carried out in educational institutions as an anonymous, independently completed online survey, which is filled out by the pupils and students in classes or groups during the school day.

 Definitions and concepts

 Several definitions and concepts relating to social inclusion, which are used in Finland, are rooted in the European discussion.
-Therefore, there are no significant country-specific definitions and concepts.
-For example, the use of concepts as social inclusion, social exclusion and the NEETs (Not in Education, Employment or Training), are defined similarly in most of the European countries.
+For example, the Homeless people 2024 report states that the definition of homelessness is aligned with the EU level ETHOS Light classification (European Typology on Homelessness and Housing Exclusion).
+Thus, there are no significant country-specific definitions and concepts.
+The use of concepts as social inclusion, social exclusion and the NEETs (Not in Education, Employment or Training), are defined similarly in most of the European countries.